-DMV Point System in MarylandCompare Car Insurance Rates in 3 Steps
+DMV Point System in MarylandCompare Car Insurance Quotes in 3 Steps

 In Maryland, each moving violation offense is assessed a point value.
 You must be convicted of the offense for the points to go into effect on your driving record.
 The higher the number, the more weight the offense has against your record (and ultimately your bank account).

-Point accumulation remains on your driving record indefinitely.
+Point accumulation remains on your Maryland driving record indefinitely.

-3 to 4 points over 2 years period will result in the MVA issuing a written caution.
+Accumulating 3 to 4 points over 2 years will result in the Maryland MVA issuing a written caution.
 The warning is just a friendly heads-up that accruing another infraction will result in more stern measures.

-Amass 5 to 7 points in a 2 years and the MVA will insist you sign up for a Points System Conference (PSC) and/or attend a Driver Improvement Program (DIP).
+Receive 5 to 7 points in 2 years and the MVA will require you to you sign up for a Points System Conference (PSC) and/or complete a driver improvement program (DIP).
 The programs are offered by various third-party providers across the state and the fees vary with each.

 What you may deem as rather strict punishment, the state sees as concern for the greater good.
-So when you tip the total at as little as three points gathered in a two-year period, you most likely will see a form of action taken, albeit not a harsh one.
+So when you tip the total at as little as 3 points within 2 years, you most likely will see a form of action taken, albeit not a harsh one.
 Exceed that by much more and watch out―you just might end up enrolled in driving reform school.

-Most moving infractions that do not cause an accident are assessed one point.
+Most moving infractions that do not cause an accident are assessed minimum points only.
 Maryland has a comprehensive list of offenses and their point assignments, but here is a quick overview of the most frequent: